Real Estate Salesperson License

 - Course content is delivered by computer.

-Homework and testing take place in an instructional lab on Northeast Campus or at the Haltom City Northeast Center.
+Homework and testing take place in an instructional lab at Northeast Campus.
 The instructor is not in the lab.
 You can reach your instructor via myTCC, email or telephone.

 - You must go to the lab.
 No exceptions.